 Environmental performance report

-Each year the Resorts Environmental Performance Report 2014-16 (PDF 3.9MB) shows data from all the resort environmental management systems, including the PRREMS.
+Each year we report on the data from all the resort environmental management systems, including the PRREMS.
+For the latest report, see the NSW Alpine Resorts Environmental Performance Report 2016-19 (PDF 2.4MB).

 The Lodge Environment Manual (PDF 2MB) helps Perisher Range lodges fulfil their obligations under the PRREMS.